Contracts of employment state agreements made between employers and employees. An employment contract forms the basis for an employment relationship.

 FIXED-TERM CONTRACTS: A fixed term employee contract is a contractual working relationship.
 The purpose of a fixed-term employment contract is to last for a specific period of time.

 PREVENTING DISCRIMINATION: All employers must prevent unlawful discrimination in the workplace.
 Find out how preventing discrimination applies to recruitment and in employment.

 WORK RELOCATION LAWS: What are your rights if your employer moves the company location?
 A lot depends on whether there is a 'mobility clause' written in the employment contract.

-PAID HOLIDAY: Information in the holiday entitlement section is useful for workers and employers.
+PAID HOLIDAY: The holiday entitlement section is useful for workers and all employers.
 Use the guide to check holiday pay rights and calculate leave entitlement.

-Contracts of Employment and Staff Working Rights Overview
+Contracts of Employment and Working Hours Overview for the United Kingdom